 1928 – 1986 (Port-au-Prince, Haiti)

 Adam Leóntus was born one of nine children in Port-au-Prince and worked as a docker at the port.
-He augmented his wages by painting Vodou temple walls in poorer areas in the city and these murals brought him to the attention of the Centre d’Art in 1947.
-In the 1950s Leóntus was commissioned to paint the mural of the ‘Annunciation’ at the Episcopal Cathedral of Sainte Trinité.
-Whilst Leóntus has roots in Vodou communities he preferred depicting scenes of nature and wildlife, especially tropical birds.
+He augmented his wages by painting Vodou temple walls in poorer areas in the city and these murals brought him to the attention of le Centre d’Art in 1947.
+In the 1950s Leóntus was commissioned to paint the mural of the Annunciation at the Episcopal Cathedral of Sainte Trinité.
+Whilst Leóntus had roots in Vodou communities, he preferred depicting scenes of nature and wildlife, especially tropical birds.